 Conflict inevitably plays out in the home.
 Your role in this family dynamic can either encourage or discourage recovery.
 Which would you rather do?

-Our goal at AiR is to give you the tools you need to encourage this positive change.
+Our goal at Allies in Recovery is to give you the tools you need to encourage this positive change.
 You are not to blame for your loved one’s addiction, but you have the power to influence the situation and to reduce suffering.
 Completing the Key Observations, for example, is an important opportunity to critically assess your loved one’s behavior and to make an action plan.
 Journaling about your feelings is not only good for you, but also good for your loved one.
 Self-care and pro-activeness take energy and effort.
 Are you giving these activities the attention they deserve?

 When you think about your loved one’s addiction issues, what feelings arise?
 Do you feel sad, angry, discouraged, hopeful, hopeless?
 Record these feelings in your journal.